by Wyn Hilty

 Before automatic transmissions in automobiles became ubiquitous, even in sports cars, most cars had a manual transmission, requiring the driver to change gears using a third pedal and a lever that came up from the floor of the car or was attached to the steering column.
 This gear shift, and by extension any car that had one, was nicknamed a “stick,” short for “stick shift.”
 There are still some manual transmission cars being made, but they make up less than 10 percent of the U.S. market.

 The Flying Sub, officially the FS-1, was the bright yellow two-man mini-submarine that launched from a hatch in the bottom of the main submarine in the TV series Voyage to the Bottom of the Sea (ABC, 1964-1968).
 Yes, it could fly.
-The Sprite was a car produced in the 1950s by Austin Healey.
-Due to its rather prominent headlights, it was nicknamed the “bug-eyed Sprite.”
+The Sprite was a car produced in the 1950s by Austin-Healey.
+Due to its rather prominent headlights, it was nicknamed the “Bugeye Sprite” in America, or "Frogeye Sprite" in England.
 (Thanks to Neal Stidham for the Flying Sub reference.)

 Honk if you love Eegah!

 A variation on the classic bumper sticker.
-The most popular iteration seems to be “Honk if you love Jesus,” but countless versions exist, including “Honk if you love peace and quiet,” “Honk if you’re illiterate,” and one reported from Mike Nelson’s home state of Wisconsin, “Honk if you love cheeses.”
+The most popular iteration seems to be “Honk if you love Jesus,” but countless versions exist, including “Honk if you love peace and quiet,” “Honk if you’re illiterate,” and one reported from Joel Hodgson’s home state of Wisconsin, “Honk if you love cheeses.”

-Early ‘70s TV commercials for Ultra Brite toothpaste featured good-looking guys and gals smiling broadly and then turning their head as a blown kiss hit its mark, accompanied by the jingle “Ultra Brite gives your mouth ... sex appeal!”
+Early ‘70s TV commercials for Ultra Brite toothpaste featured good-looking guys and gals smiling broadly and then turning their head as a blown kiss hit its mark (with a "ding!" sound like the gas pump in this scene), accompanied by the jingle “Ultra Brite gives your mouth ... sex appeal!”